shuding/nextra/.changeset/four-fans-reply.md

 'nextra-theme-docs': patch
 ---

-Add aria attrs to the sidebar toggle button
+Add aria attrs to the sidebar collapse button